Installation

 Verify the installation

-Run DorkOS directly inside Obsidian as a sidebar panel, with full access to your vault files.
+Run DorkOS directly inside Obsidian as a sidebar panel.
+Query agents without leaving your notes.

 Open Obsidian settings

-Go to Settings then Community Plugins and make sure community plugins are enabled.
+Go to Settings → Community Plugins and make sure community plugins are enabled.

 Search for DorkOS